sreeragsree/BillingPro/DEVELOPER_NOTES.md

 }
 ```

 ## Tasks

 * [X] Item list view model created with image view in it.
 * [X] in pos template view added other charges in prints
 * [X] supplier code / supplier item displayed in view
 * [X] Balance payable to customer

+  FILE TOUCHED

+  applications/views/sales.php
+* [X] Fixed logo loading issue in bill and payment qr at bottom of bill (change the name of logo placed at top of pos receipt view from kdc_logo_pos.png to kdc_logo_pos4.png and for Qr code placed in theme/dist/img/payQr.png)

+FILE TOUCHED

+application/views/sal-invoice-pos.php

 ---